 Seasonal changes are no picnic for those with seasonal allergies.
 If your head explodes with the blossoming flowers or falling leaves, you’re not alone.
 More than 50 million Americans struggle with allergies each year, making it the sixth leading cause of chronic illness in the U.S.

-Most allergy sufferers turn to over-the-counter (OTC) products to combat symptoms including watery eyes, sniffly noses, sneezing, and coughing, but it’s a hit-or-miss game.
+Most allergy sufferers turn to over-the-counter products to combat symptoms including watery eyes, sniffly noses, sneezing, and coughing, but it can be hit-or-miss.
 Products that work well for some aren’t effective for others or even stop working over time, and it can be tiresome to find the right match for you.

 Enter Picnic.
 This subscription-based telehealth company develops allergist-picked, personalized treatment plans based on your specific triggers and symptoms, and it delivers them right to your door.
 How effective is Picnic?
 We tested it out and detailed our research and experiences below to help you decide if Picnic is the allergy solution for you.

 - Provides both prescription and OTC medications